dhis2-metadata/TB_HH/docs/tb_hh-design.md

     section Oct - Dec 2023 <br> 2023Q4
       Members of active cohort with an outcome: Included in report if outcome is available during this period section Jan - Mar 2024 <br> 2024Q1
-      Members of active cohort with an outcome: v if outcome is available during this period: Outcomes for members of active cohort will be reported during this period section Apr 2024
+      Members of active cohort with an outcome: Included in report if outcome is available during this period: Outcomes for members of active cohort will be reported during this period section Apr 2024
       Final Outcomes Report for active cohort is available